 Here on our website you can take a look at the environmental impact of our products over their entire life-cycle: from raw materials and production through to use, maintenance and recycling/disposal.

 The most energy-intensive part of our low carbon footprint comes from our raw materials which account for an entire 80% of our overall footprint.
-The two primary raw materials used in our products are glass and/or carbon fibres, as well as resins.
+The two primary raw materials used in our products are glass fibres and resins.
 Both are produced for us by external suppliers using a complex production process.
-This involves the extraction of resins from crude oil while glass and carbon fibres are made using materials such as sand, carbon and a range of different additives.
+This involves the extraction of resins from crude oil while glass fibres are made using materials such as sand and a range of different additives.

-Our approach to industrial production and our modern factories in Denmark and China have given us the best possible framework for an energy-efficient production process.
+Our approach to industrial production and our modern factoriy in Poland give us the best possible framework for an energy-efficient production process.
 This is an area where we strive to create more with less.